 Prospects look for a company that has the resources to help them succeed.
 They will also expect to pay more for a more established company.
-If you don’t project a strong brand identity in any way, they will think you are small and not worthy of their business or the fees that you feel you deserve.
+If you don’t project a strong brand identity in any way, they will think you are small and not worthy of their business.
+They also may not pay you the fees that you deserve.

 Creates an identity that is bigger than you

 Many independent professionals that offer consulting or coaching services end up building a brand around themselves rather than the business.
 If your goal is to become a public figure, that may be fine.
 But if you want to separate the business from you for future growth or sale, develop a brand for the company.
 A unique brand will be one of the assets that come into play during the sale or acquisition.